Know the Laws: Puerto Rico

 back to topWhere can I find additional information about divorce?

-The National Council of Juvenile and Family Court Judges has a free, in-depth information packet called "Managing Your Divorce: A Guide for Battered Women," which you may find helpful, especially if you have to represent yourself in your divorce.
-There are also other information packets on related topics which can be found on their website.
+The National Council of Juvenile and Family Court Judges has free information packets about different topics related to domestic violence available, including "Managing Your Divorce: A Guide for Battered Women."
+You can also find additional information packets about other related topics on their website.

 back to top